bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - Downgrade this coin, then upgrade its neighbors.
 		- [ ] ??? - Upgrade a coin and turn it to Stone.
 	- [ ] **Monsters**
-		- [ ] ??? - Hero - Downgrade a random monster coin and gain shards.
+		- [ ] ??? - Hero - Downgrade a monster.
+If this destroys it, gain 5/10/15/20 souls.
 		- [ ] Hero - At start of round, spawn 2 monsters.
 When used, if no monsters are in play, summon 3.
 Otherwise target and destroy a monster to gain souls.
 		- [ ] ??? - Does not recharge naturally. +1 charge when a monster is destroyed.
 Turn a coin to its other face.
 	- [ ] **Arrow**
-		- [ ] Orion - something with arrows
 		- [ ] ??? - Turn this coin to tails.
 Gain 2/3/4/5 arrows.
-		- [ ] ??? - Turn every coin to tails.
-Gain 3/5/7/9 arrows.
+		- [ ] Orion - Turn each other coin to tails.
+Gain 1/2/3/4 arrows, plus an additional arrow for each coin turned.
 		- [ ] ??? - Drain a charge from two random heads coins to gain an arrow.
 Many uses.
 	- [ ] **Copy**
 		- [ ] Dolos - Choose a coin.
 This coin permanently becomes a copy of that coin.
 		- [ ] Daedalus - Choose two coins you control; merge them together (the coin becomes heads on two sides basically) and destroy this coin.
-			- [ ] Handling - Each side of this coin is the Daedalus power, which is "permaently copy another coin's power to this face."
+(Handling - Each side of this coin is the Daedalus power, which is "permaently copy another coin's power to this face.")
 		- [ ] Daedalus 2 - Choose another coin.
 Replace this coin's other face with that coin's current face.
+It does not recharge naturally and has 1/2/3/4 charges.
 		- [ ] ??? - After you use a power, this coin's heads face becomes a copy of that power.
 		- [ ] Nesoi - Choose a coin.
 Use that coin's power on both of its neighbors.
 	- [ ] **Random Powers/Chaos**